gknowles/dimcli/docs/README.md

 ~~~

-## Terminology
-- Argument
-  - something appearing in a command line, probably typed by a user,
-    consisting of a name and/or value.
-- Positional argument
-  - argument identified by their position in the command line
-- Named argument
-  - argument identifiable by name (e.g. --name, -n)
-- Variable
-  - object that receives values and contains rules about what values
-    can be given to it.

-The command line interface (Cli) maps arguments to variables by name
-and position.

 ## Basic Usage
 After inspecting args cli.parse() returns false if it thinks the program
 should exit, in which case cli.exitCode() is either EX_OK (0) or EX_USAGE (64)
 for early exit (like --help) or bad arguments respectively.
 Otherwise the
-command line was valid, arguments have been parsed to their variables, and
+command line was valid, arguments have been parsed, and cli.exitCode() is
-cli.exitCode() is EX_OK.
+EX_OK.

 ~~~ cpp
 #include "dim/cli.h"